sudhirKumarOnGitHub/DevOps-Core/Docs/Docker/Docker-Quick-Guide.md

   - Docker "boxes" your application with everything it needs (code, libraries, environment).
   - You can ship this container to any machine (dev, test, production), and it will work exactly the same across all operating systems.

+## 🛠 Prerequisites
+Make sure you have:
+  - Docker installed on your system.

 ## 🔍 Real-Life Scenario (Without Docker)
 You write a Python app: